-An appeal of the decision of the Committee on Academic Standing involving academic dishonesty may be made in writing to the President's Office, which will convene an Appeal Review Committee to consider whether to grant a hearing.
+An appeal of the decision of the Committee on Academic Standing involving a violation of the academic honesty policy may be made in writing to the President's Office, which will convene an Appeal Review Committee to consider whether to grant a hearing.
 The appeal must be delivered to the President's office within five business days after receipt of the Committee's decision.
 The Appeal Review Committee will be composed of one Executive Council member, one former member of CAS, and one additional faculty member, all appointed by the President.
-This Committee shall grant a hearing for an appeal only on the condition that 1) relevant new evidence is presented or 2) procedural error in the original deliberation has been established.
+This Committee shall grant a hearing for an appeal only on the condition that 1) relevant new evidence is presented or 2) a procedural error in the original deliberation has been established.